Sangean CL-100 Weather Alert Radio Review

 And so it goes – plenty of good things in both the weather radio and conventional parts of the CL-100

-Both the Sangean CL-100 and the Reecom R-1650 Weather Alert Radio look to be better designed radios than the very popular Midland WR-300, and if you look around there is not a great difference in price between them.
+Both the Sangean CL-100 and the Reecom R-1650 Weather Radio look to be better designed radios than the very popular Midland WR-300, and may just have the edge in reliability, – check out buyer reviews on sites like Amazon to get the latest information.

 Comparing the Reecom R-1650 and the CL-100 is less easy – they are both very fine units.
-If you want to program a few more locations and be able to see more of a history of past alerts, if you would like to connect it to a PA system, and if you see the need to change the volume of the voice messages you will probably like the R-1650 better.
+If you want to program a few more locations and be able to see more of a history of past alerts, if you would like to connect it to a PA system, and if you want more flexibility in setting the volume of the siren and voice messages you will probably like the R-1650 better.

 Follow the links to find great prices on both radios, together with more information and some well thought out buyer reviews.